ReimKuos/tiralab/documentation/quide.md

 ## Commands for the program

 At the moment there are 5 commands which are
+- try: Which simulates the following commands:
+    - train
+    - all
+    - create
+    - play
 - train: which adds data to the trie
     - when it asks for a filename, that file has to be in the data/training/ directory
     - all trains whit all hard programmed files